Selvam-DG/Deep_Learning/README.md

   - The parameters 𝜽 are optimized by iterating through the training data
   - For practical reasons, this is split into epochs and batches

+### The problem of Overfitting
+#### Regularization:
+- It is a Technique that constrains our optimization problem to discourage complex models
+- We need this technique to improve the generalization of our model on unseen data
+- There are two regularizations to avoid overfitting
+  1. Regularization 1- Dropout
+     - During training, randomly set some activations to 0
+  2. Regularization 2- Early stopping
+     - Stop training before we have a chance to overfit
+-

+sources: FAU University, learnbay, google, MIT_DeepLearning